inianantony/git_knowledge/README.md

 # Git merge

-Add a new line to laptops.txt and commit the change. now checkout the master brach.
+Add a new line to laptops.txt and commit the change. now checkout the master brach. `> git checkout master`

 do a `> git merge microsoft` git merges the changes and then automatically does a commit for us.